Skip to content

 • Purpose: createSurface signals the client to create a new surface and prepare for rendering.

-• Root Rule: The rule is: "There must be exactly one component with the ID root."
+• Root Rule: The rule is: "There must be exactly one component with the ComponentId 'root'."
 The "root" attribute that beginRendering had has been removed.
 The client is expected to render as soon as it has a valid tree with a root component.

-• New Requirement: createSurface now requires a catalogId (URI) to explicitly state which component set is being used.
+• New Requirement: createSurface now requires a catalogId (URI) to explicitly state which unified catalog (components and functions) is being used.

 Example: